Pro Se Litigant

 If you are representing yourself and need to make an application to the court, or if the Judge invites you to make an application, do not respond with a simple letter – it does not bind the court.
 The Judge may read your letter, discuss it in court, even appear pleased at your hard work; but if time slips by and he fails to act on your letter… this explains why.

-Will a Judge or Court Registrar ever inform you that a letter is not sufficient?
-No, most stand mute, claiming they may not give legal advice.
-But personal legal advice differs from pointing people to resources in a uniform and unbiased way.
-Law, like medicine, covets its status as a trade guild, but is slowly yielding to the pressure of public education.
+Will the Judge or Court Registrar inform you that a letter is not sufficient?
+Typically not.
+Law, like medicine, covets its status as a trade guild.
+Most judicial staff, even when asked for procedural information, shake their head and stand mute, claiming they may not give legal advice.
+But giving personal legal advice differs from pointing people to resources in a uniform and unbiased way.
+Courts are beginning to see their duty here.

-To that end, all Canadian courts now publish online the Queen's Bench Rules of Court for their region.
-This is your go-to guide: It sets down how to write an application, how to serve it on the other party, how to place it on the Chambers calendar.
+To that end, all Canadian courts now publish online the Queen's Bench Rules of Court for their geographic region.
+This is your go-to guide for court procedures.
+Common example: You may want to ask the court to issue a ruling, order, or directive on a legal matter.
+The Q.B.
+Rules describe how to write the application; how to serve it on the opposite party; and how to get it on the Chambers calendar so you may argue it before a Judge.

-Among the diverse types of court applications, we will focus on the one with broadest use, the Notice of Motion, also called Petition.
-The title varies by province.
+Among the diverse types of court applications, we will focus on the one with broadest use, the Notice of Motion, also called a Petition.
+The actual title varies by province.
 We call it a Motion, as most regions include that word in the title.
-The Queen's Bench Rules for each region contain a section setting the boundary lines for this application.
-In the appendix to the Rules you will find a related official Form which serves as a visual guide.
+The protocol for writing and filing your Motion is covered in the Q.B.
+Rules.
+In the appendix to the Rules look for an official Form which serves as a visual guide.

 The framework of a Motion is now fairly standard across provinces.
 Motions have a long history in Canadian law, enough to coalesce regional disparities.
 This reflects how robust is the Motion, but it also means scores of cases have been adjudicated which challenge and extend the framework.
-The resulting precedents are synopsized in the Annotated Queen's Bench Rules, which is updated annually.
+In the resulting precedents, the essential law points are extracted, and a synopsis printed alongside each procedural rule in an expanded resource titled the Annotated Queen's Bench Rules (updated annually).

 To learn more about the Q.B.
 Rules and their Annotations, read the Tuum Est guide Queen's Bench Rules of Court.
 To learn about the specific action called the Notice of Motion – including its structure, content, length, and timing – read the article below.